baharsener/baharsener.github.io/index.md

 Most recently, I've been applying these skills as a behavioral researcher at an AI startup and building custom AI-powered research tools using the Anthropic API.

+I’m currently open to opportunities in human factors, behavioral science, and user experience research.
+I also mentor students navigating PhD program applications and collaborate with artists and philosophers who want to talk about cognition.

+Feel free to reach out!

 [**More about me**](/about/)

 [**View my projects**](/projects/)